-Our A level Latin pupils have the opportunity to run a society or organise activities with other societies (drama, philosophy, languages); help with script-writing and production of our Latin play for younger pupils; participate in school trips to e.g. British Museum, Hadrian's Wall or Pompeii; help to organise our annual inter-school Latin tournament for prep schools and our Year 10 translation competition; help with teaching younger pupils; do a classics-based EPQ; take part in public essay competitions.
+Our A level Latin pupils have the opportunity to: learn Ancient Greek; participate in school trips to e.g. British Museum, Hadrian's Wall or Pompeii; perform in a live staged reading of the Odyssey or Aeneid; help to organise our interschool Classics tournament for prep schools and our Year 10 Latin translation competition; help with script-writing and production of a Latin play for younger pupils; help with teaching younger pupils; do a classics-based EPQ; take part in national essay competitions.